Wenbo-Ge/SAP-WEBI/README.md

 ## Put Objects From Different Queries In Same Report
    1. First need to merge these queries.
-   2. Create the new variable for these objects from different queries
+   2. Create the new variable for these objects from different queries (type is measurement)
    3. Then put them in same report
    4. Check Avoid duplicate row aggregation